damienaicheh/PipelinesFundamentals/hol/02-staged-deployments.md

 ## Adding an input for picking environments to manual pipeline trigger

-Modify the pipeline yaml file you created in hands on lab 1 ('My first pipeline').
+Modify the pipeline YAML file you created in Hands-On Lab 1 ('My First Pipeline').
+Add a `boolean` input to the `parameters` section, just before the `job` section you previously created.
-Add an input of the type `boolean` to the `parameters` just before the job section that you created previously.
-This will allows you to skip the production deployment that you will create just after.
+This attribute when set to true will prevent the pipeline from executing the production deployment.

 All the parameters types are available in the [documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters?view=azure-devops&tabs=script#parameter-data-types)